friedbrice/friedbrice.github.io/_pages/research.md

 for all \\( x, y \in A \\).

-Huajun Huang and I wrote a paper on general zero product determined algebras that will appear in _Linear and Multilinear Algebra_ in 2015, and we're currently working on a second paper concerning specifically zero product determined Lie algebras.
-I'll go into more details some time in the future.
+Huajun Huang and I wrote a paper on general zero product determined algebras that appeared in _Linear and Multilinear Algebra_ in 2015, and I'm currently working on a second paper concerning specifically zero product determined Lie algebras.
+I'll go into more details some time in the future (still working as of Jan 2017).

-<h2 id="publications">List of Publications</h2>
+## List of Publications

 A selection of my peer-reviewed and submitted research articles.